South Yemen: Airlines

-Nostalgia
+Legacy

 According to journalist Bilal Zenab Ahmed, nostalgia remains strong in parts of southern Yemen for the PDRY.
-Ahmed compared nostalgia for South Yemen to nostalgia for the Soviet Union, noting their shared emphasis on cultural memory and ongoing impact on modern day nationalism.
+Ahmed compared nostalgia for South Yemen to nostalgia for the Soviet Union, noting their shared emphasis on cultural memory and ongoing impact on modern-day nationalism.
 Ahmed asserted that nostalgia for the perceived stability, social benefits, and low unemployment of South Yemen have played a strong role in support for modern-day South Yemeni separatism.
 The Southern Movement in particular drew much of its initial support from elements of the southern Yemeni population nostalgic for the former Marxist government, and socialist nostalgia features subtly in much of its messaging, propaganda, and symbolism.

 Political scholar Anne-Linda Amira Augustin asserted that nostalgia for the PDRY is primarily driven by nostalgia for state-sponsored social benefits, namely free healthcare, an educational system with relatively high standards, low unemployment, and provision of social security.
 Augustin found in her research that communist nostalgia has experienced a resurgence among younger Yemenis born since 1990 who cannot remember the South Yemeni government, but are disillusioned with the social and political conditions since the country's unification.